Gluten Free Bread Machine Reviews

 Thanks for contributing your experiences!

-**Note: I had previously recommended a Cuisinart® machine among those I liked to use, but after after repeated problems with my Cuisinart bread maker not fully baking the loaves, I no longer recommend that machine.
+**Note: I had previously recommended an older Cuisinart® machine among those I liked to use, but after after repeated problems with my Cuisinart bread maker not fully baking the loaves, I no longer recommend that machine.
 I have learned a work around (preheat your oven to 350°F and place the bread pan from the Cuisinart bread machine into the oven to bake approximately 10 more minutes at the end of the bread baking cycle), but this is not ideal.
 One reason we use a bread machine is so that we don’t need to turn on the oven, or perhaps because there is no oven available.
 Since this bread machine does not have a separate bake setting, access to an oven is required.
-I have heard from many other Cuisinart bread machine owners that they have had the same issues and have also learned to use the oven to fi3 slicenish baking the loaf.
+I have heard from many other Cuisinart bread machine owners that they have had the same issues and have also learned to use the oven to finish baking the loaf.
 If you currently have a Cuisinart bread maker, I highly recommend purchasing a bread thermometer so you can determine if the gluten free bread is fully cooked on the inside before removing the bread to cool.

-*Thanks to Zojirushi®, T-fal®, Hamilton Beach® and Panasonic® for supplying me with gluten free bread machines to test and review.
+*Thanks to Zojirushi®, T-fal®, Hamilton Beach®, Cuisinart®, Vevor®, and Panasonic® for supplying me with gluten free bread machines to test and review.
 My opinions on bread machines are entirely my own, and a favorable review was not required.
 (I have since purchased two of these machines as gifts, just so you know — I’ll leave you to guess which ones!)
 I only work with companies and products that I love and recommend.
 Some links in this post may be referral links.
 If you do decide to purchase a product at a retailer after following my link, I may receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.
 Read my disclosure policy here.

 Related Blog